 Add the orange juice and water to a small bowl or (my favorite method) to a jelly jar with a tight-fitting lid.
 Add the cornstarch and then whisk the mixture or shake it until the cornstarch is well combined.
 Set the cornstarch slurry aside and start the pork in a skillet on medium-high.

 Brown the pork, breaking up any clumps with a spoon.
 Add the dried spices and salt and let those toast for about thirty seconds.
-Then pour in the cornstarch-orange juice slurry and stir to combine everything.
-Cook for about two minutes and you'll have this silky, well-seasoned pork filling all ready to go!
+Then pour in the cornstarch and orange juice slurry and stir to combine everything.
+Cook for about two minutes and you'll have a silky, well-seasoned pork filling all ready to go!

 Assemble the Tacos